martyanov/aetcd/docs/contributing.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-``aetcd3`` could always use more documentation, whether as part of the
+``aetcd`` could always use more documentation, whether as part of the
-official ``aetcd3`` docs, in docstrings, or even on the web in blog posts,
+official ``aetcd`` docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/martyanov/aetcd3/issues.
+The best way to send feedback is to file an issue at https://github.com/martyanov/aetcd/issues.

 If you are proposing a feature: